What Kind of Liver Disease Can Be Treated with Stem Cell Treatment?

 3. Hepatocyte Progenitor Cells:

-• These stem cells are capable of differentiating into mature hepatocytes (liver cells).
-They are particularly useful for conditions where the liver’s regenerative capacity is compromised, such as in liver failure or cirrhosis.
+- These stem cells can differentiate into mature hepatocytes (liver cells).
+They are especially useful in conditions where regeneration in the liver is declined, such as liver failure or cirrhosis.

 4. Induced Pluripotent Stem Cells (iPSCs):

-• iPSCs are adult cells (e.g., skin cells) that have been genetically reprogrammed to revert to a pluripotent state, allowing them to become any cell type, including hepatocytes. iPSCs hold potential for liver disease treatment, especially in cases where the patient’s own cells are used to avoid immune rejection.
+- iPSCs are adult cells (e.g., skin cells) that have been genetically reprogrammed to return to a pluripotent state, enabling them to develop into any cell type, including hepatocytes. iPSCs offer potential use for liver disease treatment, especially if a patient’s own cells are used, to prevent immune rejection.

 5. Liver-Derived Stem Cells: